 President Luis Cabral of Guinea Bissau, arrived in Algiers on Wednesday (28 March) for talks with the new Algerian President Chadli Benjedid.

-President Luis Cabral of Guinea Bissau, arrived in Algiers on Wednesday (28 March) for talks with the new Algerian President Chadli Benjedid.
+Background: President Luis Cabral of Guinea Bissau, arrived in Algiers on Wednesday (28 March) for talks with the new Algerian President Chadli Benjedid.
 This is one of a series of visits by African leaders to Algeria to meet members of the new government.
 Liberian President William Tolbert was in the country earlier in the week.
 Guinea Bissau and Algeria are closely linked, with Algeria providing technical expertise for various areas of development in Guinea Bissau.

 SYNOPSIS: The President of Guinea Bissau was greeted by Algerian President Chadli Benejedid on his arrival in Algiers.
 The visit was described as an opportunity for the two countries to discuss the progress of development in Africa and the improvement of bilateral relations.

 Guinea Bissau won its independence from Portugal in 1974 after eleven years of war.

 Decades of colonial dependence and the war had literally decimated the country's economy and a programme for national reconstruction has since been the government's priority.
 They have much to learn from the Algerians who won their independence from France in 1962.